 Try your best to match the plane of your line drive with the plane of the radar gun.
 Make adjustments to your swing if the radar gun is being held lower by someone sitting down vs on a tripod vs being held by someone standing up.

 An extremely common mistake baseball players make on the exit velocity test is standing too close to the tee (think standing closer to the opposite batter’s box).
+Standing too close to the tee will not increase exit velocity, it will only decrease it.

 This prevents your arms from getting full extension and generally leads to flares to the opposite side of the infield – things that will absolutely kill your exit velocity.